msberends/hashing/README.md

 # `hashing`

 This is a simple [Shiny app](https://shiny.rstudio.com) to encrypt data for safe, anonymised data transfer.
-It supports MS Excel files, SAS files, SPSS files, Stata files, and flat files (CSV, TSV, TXT).
+It supports MS Excel files, SAS files, SPSS files, Stata files, flat files (CSV, TSV, TXT), and clipboard data.

 ## About the hashing